Jay Meehan: Green daze

 There probably won’t be any corned beef and cabbage fare this year either as I already satisfied my Irish culinary obligations last Saturday down at the Gateway in Salt Lake at the annual Utah Hibernian Society Parade and Siamsa when I opted for a wonderful gut plug of mac and cheese in lieu of the lamb stew.

 With a donut hole of clear skies, the somewhat breezy bluebird day once again dazzled!
-From my early encounter with Rev.
+From my early encounter with Rev. Pat Carley to my ensuing meander through the staging area to check out the float, band, and dancing entries and onto my final sashay down Rio Grande Avenue, I felt blessed by the luck of the Irish.

 As usual, I got fixated early on by a comely and talented step dancer and kept her in my crosshairs most of the day.
 Lucky for me, she obviously dug trad-Irish music so I didn’t have to sacrifice culture for infatuation.
 That luck again!